hypo69/hypo/pytest/gemini - set 3/en/src/ai/prompts/developer/how_to_writer_en.md

 # No code provided, so no tests can be written.
 # Please provide the Python code you want tested.
-# This template demonstrates the structure for tests.
+# This template demonStartes the structure for tests.

 # Example using a dummy function (replace with your actual function)